apache/hudi/website/docs/rollbacks.md

 ---
 title: Rollback Mechanism
 toc: true
+toc_min_heading_level: 2
+toc_max_heading_level: 4
 ---

-## Partially failed commits

 Your pipelines could fail due to numerous reasons like crashes, valid bugs in the code, unavailability of any external third-party system (like a lock provider), or user could kill the job midway to change some properties.
 A well-designed system should detect such partially failed commits, ensure dirty data is not exposed to the queries, and clean them up.
+Hudi's rollback mechanism takes care of cleaning up such failed writes.

-We have already taken a peek into Hudi’s timeline which forms the core for reader and writer isolation.
+Hudi’s timeline forms the core for reader and writer isolation.
 If a commit has not transitioned to complete as per the hudi timeline, the readers will ignore the data from the respective write.
 And so partially failed writes are never read by any readers (for all query types).
 But the curious question is, how is the partially written data eventually deleted?
 Does it require manual command to be executed from time to time or should it be automatically handled by the system?
+This page presents insights on how "rollback" in Hudi can automatically clean up handling partially failed writes without manual input from users.

 ### Handling partially failed commits
 Hudi has a lot of platformization built in so as to ease the operationalization of lakehouse tables.
 One such feature